 • it’s very useful to run a tight ship logistically, taking care of problems as soon as they arise and keeping gear quite organized.
 I never had any major logistical problems, which is unusual for me, and it’s because I gave problems my attention when they were still small.

 • Talking to strangers is a great joy of travel, and a good way to quickly get the feel of a place.
 Unplanned conversations were highlights of the trip.
-(See Why I Talk To Strangers).
+(See Why I Talk To Strangers.)

 • Driving on snow is way harder than I expected.

 • The land is big, but it’s fathomably big.
 Taking a plane from coast to coast gives little sense of how much land there is since you really have no physical feeling of how fast you’re traveling.
-Driving across the heartland gave me a real sense of how big the land is: if I drive for an hour or two or three, the character of the land will differ – hills turn to forest, forest turns to grassland, grassland to plains, to prairie, to badlands – and if I go for ten or twenty of these changes I’ll go from one side of the country to the other.
+Driving across the heartlands gave me a real sense of how big the land is: if I drive for an hour or two or three, the character of the land will differ – hills turn to forest, forest turns to grassland, grassland to plains, to prairie, to badlands – and if I go for ten or twenty of these changes I’ll go from one side of the country to the other.
 America feels like a much more tangible thing to me now.

 And, even more valuable, some broader life lessons and realizations: